 We recognise that unexpected events may affect your progress.
 In these circumstances, you can request a variation to your grant agreement.
-You can request a variation by submitting a formal request in writing to the department's Grant Manager at QUM@health.gov.au detailing sufficient information to make an informed decision on your request in relation to achieving grant objectives and value with relevant money.
+You can request a variation by submitting a formal request in writing to the Department's Grant Manager detailing sufficient information to make an informed decision on your request in relation to achieving grant objectives and value for money.